 Teach effective communication strategies.
 Poor communication – especially via email and texts — fuels high-conflict divorces.
 Teach clients how to minimize conflict by utilizing an effective communication protocol: be concise, informative (no opinions and feelings), neutral in tone, and firm (no negotiating).
 Another important tip: never send a response when feeling triggered.

-Don’t tell divorcing clients who can’t co-parent that they can co-parent.
-Individuals with high-conflict personalities lack the flexibility and emotional regulation skills to co-parent effectively.
-The amount of communication that co-parenting requires will just create more drama in high-conflict divorces.
+Be realistic about co-parenting in high-conflict divorce.
+Individuals with high-conflict personalities often lack the flexibility and emotional regulation skills to co-parent effectively.
+In many high-conflict divorces, the amount of communication that co-parenting requires just creates more drama.
 Validate your client’s experience by acknowledging that co-parenting may not be viable and advise parallel parenting instead: limited contact, separate birthday parties and parent-teacher conferences, different rules in different houses.
+It’s a workable solution until the relationship improves AND this type of set up can better protect kids from the trauma.

 Help you divorcing client manage emotional reactivity.
 Divorce trauma can make people hypervigilant and highly reactive.
 Being in a near-constant state of hyperarousal can make it difficult to negotiate a divorce settlement, co-parent effectively, and function normally.
 Teach clients coping skills to regulate emotional reactivity: mindfulness, meditation, journaling, exercise.
 If high conflict stands in the way of effective co-parenting, teach parents the skill of parallel parenting.